My Mother's Wedding

-My Mother's Wedding (formerly titled North Star) is a 2023 comedy drama film directed by Kristin Scott Thomas in her directorial debut, from a screenplay she cowrote with John Micklethwait.
-It stars Scott Thomas alongside Scarlett Johansson, Sienna Miller, Emily Beecham, Freida Pinto, and Thibault de Montalembert.
-The film premiered at the Toronto International Film Festival on 7 September 2023, and was released in the United States on 8 August 2025.
+My Mother's Wedding (formerly titled North Star) is a 2023 comedy-drama film directed by Kristin Scott Thomas in her directorial debut, from a screenplay she co-wrote with her husband John Micklethwait.
+It stars Scott Thomas alongside Scarlett Johansson, Sienna Miller, Emily Beecham, Freida Pinto and Thibault de Montalembert.
+The plot follows three sisters who return to their family home to attend the third wedding of their twice-widowed mother, each dealing with their own personal problems.

+The film premiered at the Toronto International Film Festival on 7 September 2023.
+It was released in the United States on 8 August 2025 by Vertical and in the United Kingdom on 29 May 2026 by Universal Pictures.